 depositphotos / By arturdebat1984

-As every other piece of land on this planet, it all depends on where, exactly, you will end up living in Ireland.
-Some people will prefer the life in Dublin.
+Like every other piece of land on this planet, it all depends on where, exactly, you will end up living in Ireland.
+Some people will prefer life in Dublin.
 Others will gladly go to Cork, a county with a higher percentage of rural population.

-Colliding your ideas and vision for the word with the, set in stone, beliefs of the catholic Irish might be a painful impact.
+Colliding your ideas and vision for the word with them, set in stone, beliefs of the Catholic Irish might be a painful impact.
 You just need to look past that and rely on the good sides that such believes develop in a person.
 Kindness, goodness, full out honesty.

 Cost of Living in Ireland